Start Building for Free

 CircleCI provides OpenID Connect ID (OIDC) tokens in environment variables.
 A job can be configured to use these tokens to access compatible cloud services without long-lived credentials being stored in CircleCI.

-OpenID Connect ID token availability
+OpenID Connect token availability

 CircleCI OpenID Connect ID tokens are available in the following environment variables: